+ LR-Icons —

 IDR

-Refers to the federal Income-Driven Repayment Program, comprised of four different plans.
+Refers to the federal Income-Driven Repayment Program, comprised of multiple plans.

 IBR